 Liz the Swan and Phil the Swan.
 Hand kiln-fired painted glass.
-For The Summer Contemporary Art Exhibition at Mannington Hall 27th July to 28th August 2022
+Was in an art exhibition at The Venue, Kerridge Way, Holt 7th-13th November 2022 to mark the opening of Barclays Bank.
+Was in The Summer Contemporary Art Exhibition at Mannington Hall 27th July to 28th August 2022

 Liz and Phil are the names of the two swans who live at Mannington Hall.
 A 305mm2 glass painting of each of them will be exhibited in the room where I used to go to school when I was six, the current Mannington Hall cafe.
 The final day of the exhibition is 28th August, my 55th birthday.